All Episodes

 And she says that Britain needs sort of a Trump mega populist movement.

-And she said that talking the newsweek.
+And she said that talking to Newsweek.

-Uh quote, I want Britain to have its MAGA moment and in 10 years to save the West.
+And in 10 years to save the West.

-Do you remember when Trump they said was going to be mocked and the United States would be the laughing stock because we had a clown as a president, whereas the rest of them had real leaders?
+Do you remember when Trump, they said, was going to be mocked and the United States would be the laughingstock because we had a clown as a president, whereas the rest of them had real leaders?

 Do you remember that?